 For sunflower moth control, timing is everything, both in scouting and in treatment.
 Sprays control moths and young larvae, but not larvae that have tunneled into the seed.
 The presence of moths triggers insecticide applications.
+Scouting is best in the early morning or evening, even after dark with a flashlight, and needs to begin before any ray petals are visible while laying flat on the head.
+Also, if you walk into a blooming sunflower field during the heat of the day and see more than 1 moth in the field (on any blooming head), chances are you may have significant sunflower head moth pressure because otherwise the moths tend to be down in the canopy during the heat of the day.

-If you wait long enough to find worms, you have probably waited too long.
-Scouting is best in the early morning or evening, and needs to begin at the bud swelling (R-3) vegetative stage of development.
-Two facts have caught some growers unprepared to move on sunflower moth treatments: 1) buds of newer hybrids often open faster than older hybrids, and fields often go from 5% to near 50% bloom in as little as two days, and 2) a sprayer may not be available at the critical time you need it.
-When a field of sunflowers is at 5% bloom, i.e. 5% of the plants are in bloom (that is, yellow ray flower petals are visible), that is a safer time to make a spraying decision.
-If there is a delay of a couple days in scheduling a spray, then we still might be near 50%.
-In the past, spraying decisions were more likely to be made at 50% bloom, but in today=s quicker-opening hybrids this leaves too little room for error.
+Two facts have caught some growers unprepared to move on sunflower moth treatments: 1) buds of newer hybrids often open faster than older hybrids, and fields often go from 5% to near 75% bloom in as little as 2 days (one example from Hale Co.: Day 1-6%, day 2-19%, day 3-43%, day 4-67%), and 2) a sprayer may not be available at the critical time you need it.
+When a field of sunflowers is at 1-5% bloom, i.e. 1 to 5% of the plants are in bloom (which essentially means that though yellow ray flower petals are visible, usually physiological flowering, i.e. the disc flowers, are now shedding pollen), that is the time to make a spraying decision.
+If conditions are warm at 1-5% then you will meet just about any threshold for spraying in 1 and at most 2 days.
+If there is a delay of a couple days in scheduling a spray, then we still might be near 20%.
+In the past, too often spraying decisions were more likely to be made at 50% bloom, but in today's quicker-opening hybrids this leaves too little room for error.
 OK, so you sprayed for sunflower moth.
 Now what?
 Keep scouting!
-Particularly for early plantings many experienced sunflower growers anticipate a second spraying about five days later to avoid the possibility of any egg laying.
+For one, you need to know for sure that your spray worked, and you won't know if you don't check.
+Particularly for early plantings many experienced sunflower growers budget a second spraying about five days later to avoid the possibility of any egg laying.
 In years of the most severe pressure, even a third spraying may be justified.

 More northern states suggest that 1 to 2 sunflower moth adults per 5 plants is an economic threshold, especially for confectionary sunflowers.
-However, Texas guidelines say to spray when any moths are found in a field at 20-25% bloom.
+Current Texas guidelines said to spray when any moth-presence-are found in a field at 20-25% bloom.
 Many farmers, however, rightly feel more secure scheduling a spray even if only a few scattered sunflower moths are present.
-If you are a new grower and don=t have experience with this insect we would advise that you consider hiring a consultant or working with your local Extension IPM agent until you have learned how to respond appropriately to this insect.
+If you are a new grower and don't have experience with this insect we would advise that you consider hiring a consultant or working with your local Extension IPM agent until you have learned how to respond appropriately-which means timeliness-to this insect.
 He or she can assist your scouting, spray decision-making, and offer suggestions on the several products that control this insect and how to apply them.